neelsmith/latin101/F20/slides/classes/6-ius-adjs.md

 #  3. Add content

+Back at your repository main window:

 - "Add file" menu, "Create new file"
-- User `docs/index.md` for file name
+- Use `docs/index.md` for file name
+    - when you enter "/", github interprets it as separating a folder name (`docs`) from a file name (`index.md`)
 - Type in a one-sentence summary
 - "Commit changes"